Lodging Type: Safari Camp

 Nearby luxury Jacqueline’s House is named for Jacqueline Roumeguere-Eberhardt, a French social anthropologist famous for her research into the culture and traditions of the Maasai.
 Jacqueline lived for more than 40 years amongst the Maasai people, studying, filming and photographing their traditions.
 She married Ole Kapusia, a Maasai moran who was her research assistant throughout her studies.

-To request availability / quotation, add Mara Enkipai Safari Camp to your shortlist.
+To find out more, or request a quotation, add Mara Enkipai Safari Camp to your list of favourites.